 I also still remember the times when I ventured into a wine store (regardless of how welcoming or knowledgeable the staff were) and was frozen with anxiety when faced with walls of bottles with unpronounceable names (Txakoli) or unknown regions (Okanagan Valley? – It’s in Canada by the way!), let alone understand what terms on the bottle such as lees-stirred or malolactic fermentation meant – and herein lies the reason for setting up The Wine Demystifier.

 It’s to educate, inform and hopefully entertain.

-Blogging seemed a great way to get the message out and these blogs are a little bit different – they won’t be offering academic exposes of wine trends, or detailed essays on topics of the moment, more the purpose is to try to demystify wine, to provide snippets of (hopefully) useful information: provide overviews of grape varieties and regions, explain key terminologies often found on the back label or uttered by your more wine-educated friends, offer weekly wine reviews of wines tasted (and enjoyed) and most of all to encourage experimentation.
+Blogging seemed a great way to get the message out and these blogs are a little bit different – they won’t be offering academic exposes of wine trends, or detailed essays on topics of the moment, more the purpose is to try to demystify wine, to provide snippets of (hopefully) useful information: provide overviews of grape varieties and regions, explain key terminologies often found on the back label or uttered by your more wine-educated friends, offer reviews of wines tasted (and enjoyed) and most of all to encourage experimentation.

 As my wine education grew I found myself increasingly being asked by friends for recommendations for bottles to buy, to suggest food and wine matches for dinner events, and to host wine tasting evenings.
 It was an easy decision therefore to widen my brief from purely writing about wine to actively pursuing wine education albeit informally.
 Hence the introduction of Wine Tasting Events (see Wine Events for more details).

 Coming soon is the Wine Demystifier ‘Wine Club‘, offering a regular selection of hand-picked wines in a mixed six case.
 There is no joining fee and no commitment to buy each cycle, what you will get is an opportunity to buy great wines at highly competitive prices.
 More on this to follow shortly.